Releasing scalar fields: cosmological simulations of scalar-tensor theories for gravity beyond the static approximation

-The dark matter component can be tracked by the particles that follow the geodesics equation: \be \ddot{\textbf{x}} + 2 H \dot{\textbf{x}} + \nabla\left(\phi_N + 6H_0^2 \Omega_m \lambda_{0}^2 \frac{(1+z_{SSB})^3}{2}\beta^2 \chi^2 \right) = 0. \ee The standard way of solving equation (\ref{eq_motion_chi}) is to assume the quasi-static limit and use a standard multigrid method to solve the resulting elliptic equation.
+The standard way of solving equation (\ref{eq_motion_chi}) is to assume the quasi-static limit and use a standard multigrid method to solve the resulting elliptic equation.
 In this Letter we go beyond this approach and solve the complete equation.
 Our new method is based on the fact that the equation of motion for the scalar field, eq.(\ref{eq_motion_chi}), is formally equivalent to the geodesics equation, eq.(\ref{geodesics}).
 We can, therefore, apply a leap-frog scheme, not to positions and velocities of particles as in an N-body code, but to the scalar field $\chi$ and its time derivative on a grid.
 The change $q = a^3 \dot{\chi}$ gives the following first order equations:

 By using second order discretization in time and implementing a leap frog scheme, we obtain the following equations for the field and the particles for the time step $n$: